Safety & Health

 - Cleanliness protocols (such as. handwashing and surface cleaning) are followed.

-- If we’re allowed and we can do it safely, will people come?
+- Will people come?
 To answer this question, leaders must be in touch with their families.
 Even when permission is granted and safety protocols can be met, there is no guarantee that people will come.
 Scouting groups should discuss their plans with their families and understand their willingness to come out.
-If more people can be served in the digital space than are willing to come to the physical space, digital meetings and activities should continue so we can serve the maximum number of families.
-If families are willing and able to abide by safety protocols and requirements, the meeting or activity can be held in person.
+If families are willing and able to abide by safety protocols and requirements, the meeting or activity should be held in person.

-Widespread COVID-19 and concern for the possibilities of outbreaks will require significant changes to operations in program areas for Scout activities.
-Planning for these scenarios will allow the review to assess risk and needs to operate safely and adjust offerings as the situation continues to evolve.
-This document serves as a starting point for developing plans by program area specialists and unit leaders.
+COVID-19 and concern for the possibility of a transmission will require significant changes to operations in program areas for Scout activities.
+Planning for these scenarios will allow units to assess risk and needs to operate safely and adjust offerings as the situation continues to evolve.
+This document serves as a starting point for developing plans by program specialists and unit leaders.